giuliachiola/super-blog-content/til/vue/add-general-styles-styelguidist.md

 id: T24
 ---

-I was working on a styleguide project using [vue Styleguidist](https://github.com/vue-Styleguidist/vue-Styleguidist), the Vue little brother of [react-styleguidist](https://github.com/Styleguidist/react-Styleguidist), and I would like to organize components styles in this way:
+At work, recently we worked on a styleguide project using [vue Styleguidist](https://github.com/vue-Styleguidist/vue-Styleguidist), the Vue little brother of [react-styleguidist](https://github.com/Styleguidist/react-Styleguidist), and we would like to organize components styles in this way:

 - component specific styles would be inside the `[ComponentName].vue` file
 - while all generic styles (colors, typography, and so on) would be inside a generic `styles.scss` file.

 ## The first (bad) idea

-If I hadn't been in a Styleguidist app, but in a "normal" Vue app instead, I could have add a sass `@import` with all my generic styles at the highiest component, the `App.vue`:
+If we hadn't been in a Styleguidist app, but in a "normal" Vue app instead, we could have add a sass `@import` with all our generic styles at the highiest component, the `App.vue`:

 ```html
 // App.vue